filecoin-project/builtin-actors/README.md

 ## Releasing

-We release all actors, the runtime, and the state abstraction at the same time by:

-1. Changing the `workspace.package.version` in the top-level `Cargo.toml` file.
+We release all actors, the runtime, and the state abstraction at the same time by opening a PR changing the `workspace.package.version` in the top-level `Cargo.toml` file.

 This triggers CI to create a draft GitHub Release, create the associated tags, and built and upload assets to the release.
 When the PR is merged, the GitHub Release will be published.